ncapdevi/FragNav/README.md

 # FragNav
 Android library for managing multiple stacks of fragments (e.g., [Bottom Navigation ](https://www.google.com/design/spec/components/bottom-navigation.html), [Navigation Drawer](https://www.google.com/design/spec/patterns/navigation-drawer.html)).
 This library does NOT include the UI for bottom tab bar layout.
 For that, I recommend either [BottomBar](https://github.com/roughike/BottomBar) (which is the library shown in the demo) or [AHBottomNavigation](https://github.com/aurelhubert/ahbottomnavigation).
 This library helps maintain order after pushing onto and popping from multiple stacks(tabs).
 It also helps with switching between desired tabs and clearing the stacks.

-## Restrictions
-Fragments are maintained in a stack per Android's guideline https://developer.android.com/guide/navigation/navigation-principles#navigation_state_is_represented_as_a_stack_of_destinations .
-A lot of questions get asked about how to maintain only one instance of a fragment, or to pull out a fragment in the middle of the stack.
-That is outside Android navigation guidelines, and also this library.
-You may want to rethink your UX.

 <img src="https://raw.githubusercontent.com/ncapdevi/FragNav/master/FragNavDemo.gif" width="30%" />